iamnirmank/Issues/Jenkins/Jenkins_installation.md

 ```
 Finally: Access the Jenkins URL: HTTP://YOUR_IP:8080

-# Example Issue: JAVA Version Issue:
-Jun 26 04:02:11 midasvps jenkins[46421]: Running with Java 11 from /usr/lib/jvm/java-11-openjdk-amd64, which is older than the minimum required version (Java 17).
+# Issue During Starting?
+Do this:
-Jun 26 04:02:11 midasvps jenkins[46421]: Supported Java versions are: [17, 21]
+That error is because of the Java version because Supported Java versions are: [17, 21]
 ```
 sudo apt update
 sudo apt install openjdk-17-jdk